HomeBlogMarketingSEM & PPCThe Ultimate Guide to Ecommerce PPC

 The most popular PPC platform today is Google Ads, which holds an 87% market share of all PPC advertising.
 But, remember, Google isn’t the only platform.
 Consider running your ecommerce PPC ads on Microsoft Advertising, Amazon, or social media networks with niche audiences.

 Each ad platform offers multiple different ad types you can run.
-With Google, for example, you can run search ads, which are the most basic PPC ad which shows your ad in the Google SERP.
+With Google, for example, you can run search ads, which are the most basic PPC ad that shows your ad in the Google SERP.

 For ecommerce PPC, shopping ads are very useful.
 These ads target searchers with high commercial intent, meaning they are looking to buy–a perfect match for your online store looking to sell.